SungHoHong2/Leetcode-Experiment/medium/Word_Break/README.md

         # iterate the string
             # interate the substring backwards
                 # if the current word is valid and the previous substrings are valid
-                    # return true
+                    # set the dp table to true
-                    # no need to check the rest of the substrings
+                    # ignore the rest of the substrings
         # return the final result of the record
         pass
 ```